backand/docs/source/includes/_integrations.md

 ```

+We'll begin the application by adding a custom server-side action.
+This action will execute JavaScript that implements a 2 stage process.
+It performs the payment API call, and then the Approval API call.
+Each step uses an access token obtained from PayPal's OAuth2/token call.
+To save a call to the OAuth endpoint for an extra token, we'll cache the OAuth token in a server side cookie (although if the cookie expires, you'll need to refresh the token from the OAuth2/token endpoint.
+See the try-catch block).
+The first stage prepares the payment and returns a url for redirecting the user to PayPal site.
+The second stage occurs after the user has acknowledged the payment and been brought back to your application, at which point you call the Approval API to complete the payment.
+The code example  is a server-side action that implements all of the functionality necessary to register an Express Checkout payment with PayPal.

+<aside class="notice">Please note: Don't forget to change the PayPal credentials in the code below.
+These credentials represent your association with PayPal, and must be correct in order for your customer's funds to be correctly routed.
+To obtain these credentials, you can <a href="https://developer.paypal.com/developer/accounts/">create a PayPal sandbox account</a>.
+Note that you will first need to register for PayPal if you have not already done so.</aside>

-The above code takes the payment stage information in parameters.process, and executes the approprite PayPal API call.
-In the first stage, when directing the user to PayPal to confirm the payment, parameters.process will contain "Payment".
-This results in the function postPayment being called, which sends a POST command to PayPal with the payment information, along with a URL to redirect to when the user either accepts or cancels the payment.
-In the second payment stage, when contacting the Approval API to complete the payment, parameters.process will contain "Approval".
-This will result in the code calling postApproval, which issues a POST call to PayPal using the PayerID and PaymentID stored in the query string of the return URL.
+The code takes the payment stage information in `parameters.process`, and executes the appropriate PayPal API call.
+In the first stage, when directing the user to PayPal to confirm the payment, `parameters.process` will contain "Payment".
+This results in the function `postPayment` being called, which sends a `POST` command to PayPal with the payment information, along with a URL to redirect to when the user either accepts or cancels the payment.
+In the second payment stage, when contacting the Approval API to complete the payment, `parameters.process` will contain "Approval".
+This will result in the code calling `postApproval`, which issues a `POST` call to PayPal using the `PayerID` and `PaymentID` stored in the query string of the return URL.
 This function will return a PayPal payment object including all of the relevant payment details and the payment status.

 ### Client-side Integration

-Once you've got the server-side action, you are just about ready to start accepting payments.
-The code below performs two tasks.
-It first calls a service to prepare the payment (the Payment API in PayPal), which returns a URL to which the user is redirected.
+> Client-side prepare payment code.

 ```javascript
       var self = this;